 An EBACMD file is a command or other data file used by EBA Command Center, a Windows shortcut application.
-It contains XML-formatted plain text.
+It contains XML-formatted or unformatted plain text.
 EBACMD files are used by EBA Command Center 5 and later versions.

 EBA Command Center is a Windows application that allows users to create command-based shortcuts to files and websites, as well as execute simple system commands.
 After installing the program, which is contained in a .VBS script, users can create commands by entering config → cmd → new in EBA Command Center's text box.

 - The command's name

 - The command's type (typically url for shortcuts and cmd for system commands)

 - The command's target (the file or website to be opened or the system command to be performed)

 - A check for whether a user must be logged in to EBA Command Center to execute the command